-Throughout the county, many museums, dozens of historic properties, and numerous recreational opportunities can be found.
+Many museums, dozens of historic properties, and numerous recreational opportunities can be found throughout the county.
 West of Lawrence, Clinton Lake offers boating, fishing, and other water sports, and various parks surrounding the lake provide camping and trails for mountain biking, hiking, and horseback riding.
-To the southwest of Lawrence is Lone Star Lake, a small country lake, offers fishing, boating, and camping.
+To the southwest of Lawrence is Lone Star Lake, a small country lake, that offers fishing, boating, and camping.
 Just northwest of Baldwin City is Douglas State Fishing Lake which provides hunting, fishing, and limited camping.
 Other parks around the county include Black Jack Park, which includes the Ivan Boyd Prairie Preserve and Robert Hall Pearson Memorial Park, Broken Arrow Park in Lawrence, and Wells Overlook Park just south of Lawrence.

 Major events in the county include the Maple Leaf Festival in Baldwin City every third full weekend in October, Lecompton’s Territorial Days every year in June, and Lawrence has many parades throughout the year, including Christmas and St. Patrick’s Day.

 Blackmar, Frank W.; Kansas: A Cyclopedia of State History, Vol I; Standard Publishing Company, Chicago, IL 1912.

 Cutler, William G; History of Kansas; A. T. Andreas, Chicago, IL, 1883.